Laskar Pelangi: Plot

-Belitung is known for its richness in tin, making it one of Indonesia's richest islands, though bureaucracy turning most of the natives poor and some unemployed; most men ends up working at the state-owned tin company PN Timah (id).
-Children of poor households are stereotyped as having no future who will end up working there.
+Belitung is known for its richness in tin, making it one of Indonesia's richest islands, though bureaucracy turns most of the natives poor and some unemployed; most men end up working at the state-owned tin company PN Timah (id).
+Children of poor households are stereotyped as having no future and will end up working there.

-In 1974, SD Muhammadiyah Gantong, taught by Muslimah Harfan, and Bakri, awaits ten students as required by law.
-The school is small and poor, resulting in not having a student for a long time.
+In 1974, SD Muhammadiyah Gantong, taught by Muslimah Harfan and Bakri, awaits ten students as required by law.
+The school is small and underfunded, resulting in a lack of students for a long time.
 The first student is Lintang, a boy living in the coastal area whose father is a fisherman, leaving him unschooled.
 Soon, more join: Ikal, Mahar, Sahara, A Kiong, Borek, Kucai, Syahdan, Trapani, and Harun.
-One day five years later, they see a rainbow forming, and Muslimah dubs the students "Laskar Pelangi" ("The Rainbow Troops").
+One day, five years later, they see a rainbow forming, and Muslimah dubs the students "Laskar Pelangi" ("The Rainbow Troops").
 As a Muslim school, Harfan teaches them perseverance and humbleness.
-Zulkarnaen, Muhammadiyah's assistant, expresses doubt over its legacy after the students are reaching their sixth grade, but Harfan says it is the only school around that does not prioritize grades; such schools show more success rate.
+Zulkarnaen, Muhammadiyah's assistant, expresses doubt over its legacy after the students reach their sixth grade, but Harfan says it is the only school around that does not prioritize grades; such schools have a higher success rate.

 Mahmud, a teacher at SD PN Timah, has unrequited love for Muslimah and frequently asks her to join his school while belittling hers; Muslimah always rejects.
 During the after-exam holiday, the boys meet Flo, an SD PN student who gives Mahar one of her National Geographic collections featuring the Asmat people.
 Mahar, skillful in art, is assigned by Muslimah to form an idea for the Independence Day carnival competition, and he proposes an Asmat-style dance; they won first place.
-Flo decides to join Muhammadiyah, but she distract the students from grades.
+Flo decides to join Muhammadiyah, but she distracts the students from their grades.
 Meanwhile, Bakri reveals that he accepted an offer to teach at Bangka State School.

 Unwilling to care for his health, Harfan dies.
 Grieving, Muslimah does not teach for five days, unannounced.
-The students continue learning by themselves and keep pushing each other to study, warming Muslimah's heart and bringing her back to teaching.
+The students continue to learn by themselves and keep pushing each other to study, warming Muslimah's heart and bringing her back to teaching.
 Some time later, a Gantong scholastic tournament is announced; Mahar, Ikal, and Lintang participate.
-They win, but on that day too, Lintang's father dies.
+They win, but on that day, too, Lintang's father dies.
 Obligated to take care of his two siblings, he reluctantly announces his leave to friends and teachers.

-Belitung, heavily reliant on their tin industry, was severely affected by the 1980 tin crisis and PN Timah went bankrupt.
+Belitung, heavily reliant on its tin industry, was severely affected by the 1980 tin crisis, and PN Timah went bankrupt.
 Ikal visits his home in 1999 and meets Lintang, who now has a wife and daughter.
-Ikal reveals that he received a scholarship at Sorbonne in Paris, which is his dream city as caused by former love interest A Ling, who is A Kiong's cousin.
+Ikal reveals that he received a scholarship at Sorbonne in Paris, which is his dream city, as caused by former love interest, A Ling, who is A Kiong's cousin.
 Meanwhile, Mahar is a novelist.
 The film ends with a quote from Article 31 of the Constitution of Indonesia: "Every citizen has the right to get proper education."